SpektraSystems/Microsoft-Cloud-Workshop/azure-resource-manager/README.md

 # Notes to Instructors / Proctors

+* For Exercise 1, 2 and 3, users should use the **ODL_ARM-xxxxx-02** resource group to deploy any resoure or template

+* For Exercise 4 and 5, users should use the **ODL_ARM-xxxxx-03** resource group to deploy any resource or template

+* For deploying template from Visual Studio, users should use  **stage*********** as the Artifact storage account

+* Users should use the same size of vm which is provided in document while deploying templates

+* Users should use the Azure Credentials given to them to login to Visual Studio

 * While creating Automation Account, user need to select **No** for **Create Azure Run as account**

 * User should add the Azure Automation Credential before compiling the DSC files